Troubleshooting Common Issues in cPanel

 - Verify Database Credentials: Check your website’s configuration file (e.g.,

-- Repair Database: Use the "MySQL Databases" tool in cPanel to repair the affected database.
+- Repair the Database: Use the "MySQL Databases" tool in cPanel to repair the affected database.

-- Contact Hosting Provider: If the database server is down, reach out to your hosting provider for assistance.
+- Contact Hosting Support: If the database server is down, reach out to your hosting provider for assistance.

 Symptoms: